INARCH

-In the studio component, you’ll unpack theories and techniques of orthographic projection and model-making, as well as explore methods of architectural representation and collage.
-In the final project, you’ll put these concepts into practice by applying them to a site, program, and design.
+The INARCH studio replicates the intensity and rigor of an architecture summer graduate studio, giving you firsthand exposure to how architecture is taught at the graduate level.
+You will unpack theories and techniques of orthographic projection and model-making, and explore methods of architectural representation and collage.
+You’ll put these concepts into practice by applying them to a real site, program, and your design development.

-In the media component of the course, you’ll gain practical knowledge as well as historical and conceptual contexts for various modes of architectural representation.
-You’ll learn to use software applications for design, production, and communicating your designs and ideas.
-You’ll also explore 2D and 3D representational methods through drawing, modeling, presentation, portfolio development.
+In the media component of the program, you’ll gain practical knowledge as well as historical and conceptual contexts for various modes of architectural representation.
+You’ll learn to use software applications for design, production, and communication of your designs and ideas.
+You’ll also explore 2D and 3D representational methods through drawing, modeling, presentation, and portfolio development—key skills for both architecture career discovery and graduate study.

 Explore Bay Area Architecture